-A dedicated team of two CBF staff and a friend recently tackled one of the UK’s toughest races – the London2Brighton 100km Challenge
+A dedicated team of three CBF staff tackled one of the UK’s toughest races – the London2Brighton Challenge.

-Unlike in 2017, when four CBF Personnel and two friends signed up to walk the London2Brighton Challenge 100km Ultra, only three were brave enough to tackle it in 2018.
-This year Laura Prime, Simon Berry and Jamie Anderson decided to embark on the Challenge again, however this year they opted to walk the route for fun – no charity involved.
+Unlike in 2017, when six CBF personnel and friends signed up to walk the London2Brighton Challenge 100km Ultra, only three were brave enough to tackle it in 2018.
+Simon Berry, Jamie Anderson and Laura Prime decided to embark on the Challenge again, however they opted to walk the route for fun – no charity involved.

 The second half of the walk was markedly slower, and the team had the woods and darkness to get through.
 “The woods were evil and a complete mud-bath to navigate through,” recalls Laura Prime, Marketing Administrator at CBF.
 “Fortunately there was only a few spots of rain throughout, and a couple of thunder clouds making noises.
 Although the temperature dropped it was still warm enough to wear shorts and t-shirts throughout the night.”

 As daylight dawned and the finish line was in sight, there appeared to be a split in the group, with Laura getting a ‘second-wind’ and power-walking home.
 She even managed to run the last 2km down The Brighton Racecourse, to beat not only her 2017 finish time but the finish time for all CBF personnel and friends who entered last year in an impressive 22hrs 49min and 41secs.
 Laura was the 83rd female to cross the line out of 1,200 who entered the 100km walk.
-Simon and Jamie were only slightly behind Laura, also achieving great times – but in the end all were adamant they wouldn’t be entering the London2Brighton 100km Ultra Challenge next year!
+Simon and Jamie were only slightly behind Laura, also achieving great times – but in the end were very definite that they wouldn’t be entering the 2019 London2Brighton 100km Ultra Challenge!